john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     $ python super_happy_fun_nums.py

 If you try that line above, you will see that... nothing happens.
 Well, that's anti-climatic.
-But, after all, the function `numop1` above doesn't *do* anything until you pass it an argument.
+But, after all, the function `numop1` above doesn't *do* anything until you pass it at least one number, which we didn't do.
 So what did you expect to happen?

 #### main

 It turns out, to create turn a Python module into an executable program, you need a `main` function.
 To make a Python module a full program, you have to add two things.
 First, add a `main` function:

     def main():
-        print('Hello World!')
+        print('Hello, World!')

 Second, you need to add these two lines: